Documentation Index

 Metadata Documentation

-To fulfill the obligation to document Raw data, in the Console for each metric you can:
+To fulfill the obligation to document Raw data, in the Console for each metric, you can:

 • define a technical name and a friendly label;